ferdinando17/example/README.md

 # example
-Example course after thoughtful reflection and trouble.
+Example of the course after thoughtful reflection and trouble.